 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Woodbridge in 2010 was $47,052, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $188,208 for a family of four.
+The per capita income in Woodbridge in 2018 was $36,677, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $146,708 for a family of four.
 However, Woodbridge contains both very wealthy and poor people as well.

 Woodbridge is an extremely ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Woodbridge residents report their race to be White, followed by Black or African-American.
-Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.54% of the town’s residents.
-Important ancestries of people in Woodbridge include German, Irish, African, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Woodbridge, accounting for 42.34% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Woodbridge residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Woodbridge include German, Irish, English, Ghanian, and Polish.

 The most common language spoken in Woodbridge is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and African languages.